Fiat Pininfarina Cabriolet: 1500 S/1600 S

 In mid-1962 this engine was replaced with one bored out by 2 mm to 1568 cc.
 The twin-cam four of the 1600 S (tipo 118SA) had 90 CV (100 hp SAE).
 These cars received a distinctive, asymmetric air intake until 1963 when the 1600 S was facelifted while the 1200 was replaced by the pushrod-engined 1500 Cabriolet.

+The Pininfarina Spider's convertible top could be operated by one person from inside of the car, and was completely hidden by a leather and cloth apron when down.
+Period reviewers complemented the Fiat on its thoughtful equipment, ease of operation, "delightful" driving characteristics, and economical engine.
+Negatives were minor: the side windows fouled the convertible top when up, folding the driver's seat forward could accidentally trigger the horn button, and the steering wheel partially obscured the view of the forward fender.

 In 1960 Pininfarina presented a coupé version of the 1500 Cabriolet.
-This model, built in small numbers and sold by Pininfarina themselves, received a smaller windscreen as well as a shortened bootlid to accommodate the larger rear windshield.
-It remained a strict two-seater and continued to be built with the 1600 engine and after the range was facelifted in 1963.
+This model, built in small numbers and sold by Pininfarina themselves, received a smaller windscreen as well as a shortened bootlid to accommodate the larger rear window.
+The grille was in one piece, as in the cabriolet prototype and contrary to the split grille of the production Fiat.
+The coupé remained a strict two-seater and continued to be built with the 1600 engine after the range was facelifted in 1963.
 Fiat also offered a removable hardtop for the Cabriolets.

+Abarth 1600 Spider

+Abarth built a very small series of roadsters, fitted with the OSCA twin-cam engine and Michelotti-designed, Allemano-built bodywork similar to that used for the company's larger 2200 Spider.
+Presented at the 1959 Turin Show, sources estimate no more than three examples were built.